Fallen commander of the 53rd

 The 53rd Battalion at Fromelles was commanded by Lieutenant Colonel Ignatius Bertram Norris.
 Recently I gained permission to photograph a stained glass memorial window inside the St Ignatius Riverview Chapel.
 It is one of several paid for by families who lost sons during the Great War.
 It is a fitting testament to their faith, service and ultimate sacrifice.

 John, Lt.
-Col. Norris’ son, was born in Egypt where his father’s Battalion was formed.
-His (then) pregnant mother Jane Elizabeth had traveled with her husband to war.
+Col. Norris’ son was born in Egypt where his father’s Battalion was formed.
+His mother Jane Elizabeth had travelled with her husband to war.
 John Norris was 14 when the memorial stained glass window was blessed at Riverview in 1931.

-‘Bertie’ Norris’ memory is also remembered in a stained glass in St. Mary’s Cathedral, at the Australian War Memorial
+Lieut.
+Col. ‘Bertie’ Norris’ is also remembered in a stained glass window inside St. Mary’s Cathedral, and at the Australian War Memorial

 Norris remains were re-buried at Pheasant Wood Cemetery after his DNA was identified in 2010.
 For more about Col. Norris’ battalion and the lost diggers of Fromelles read the following article: Cobbers remembered: Lost Diggers of the 53rd.